Receiving an Inheritance and Medicaid Preservation

-Medicaid recipients must constantly maintain assets below $2,000.00.
-If their assets ever exceed $2,000 at the end of any calendar month, they will no longer be Medicaid-eligible.
+Medicaid recipients must constantly maintain assets below $2,000.
+If their assets or monthly income exceeds $2,000 at the end of any calendar month, they will no longer be Medicaid-eligible.
 So, when someone receives a lump sum inheritance from a recently-deceased family member, the lump sum of money can be most unwelcome.

 What Happens When a Medicaid Recipient Receives an Inheritance?

 Within 10 days of receiving an inheritance, each Medicaid recipient must report the change in circumstance to the Social Security Administration and Department of Children and Families and explain what happened to the inherited funds or assets.